 Excellence in Patient Care

 Our Division provides all endocrinology services at Children's Health, where we have a full-service outpatient facility offering state-of-the-art diagnosis, treatment, and management of endocrine disorders.
-We serve a diverse population of children ranging from birth to 18 years of age residing in North Central Texas and the surrounding areas, extending north and east into Oklahoma and Louisiana, respectively, and west to the Mid-Cities and occasionally into Fort Worth, and south as far as Houston.
+We serve a diverse population of children ranging from birth to 18 years of age residing in North Central Texas and the surrounding areas, extending north and east into Oklahoma and Louisiana, respectively, and west to the Mid-Cities and occasionally into Fort Worth, and south as far as Austin.

 The Division includes three broad service categories, each with its own medical director:

 - General Endocrinology, including growth, thyroid, puberty, pituitary, and adrenal problems, directed by Dr. Soumya Adhikari

 - Obesity comorbidities, the Center for Obesity and its Consequences in Health (COACH), directed by Dr. Olga Gupta.
 Dyslipidemias and lipodystrophies are treated by Dr. Nivedita Patni.

 An additional multidisciplinary clinic, GENECIS, directed by Dr. Ximena Lopez, cares for children with gender dysphoria.

 Each year, we diagnose and treat 250–275 new diabetes patients, follow 2000-2500 patients with diabetes at any one time, and have approximately 19,000 outpatient clinic visits for both diabetes and endocrinologic conditions.
 Learn more about the excellence of our patient care.